d0ctr/telehooking/README.md

   - `TELEGRAM_TOKEN` — Telegram bot token (ignore if you are not planning to use it)
   - `REDISCLOUD_URL` — Redis connection URL that can be accepted by [ioredis](https://www.npmjs.com/package/ioredis/v/4.28.3) (can also be ignored)
   - `PORT` — Port for API (can be ignored)
-  - `ENV` — define environment, if equals `dev` (or if `PORT` is not specified) will start polling for Telegram client, if is absent will start webhooking
+  - `ENV` — define environment, if equals `dev` (or if `PORT` is not specified, or if `DOMAIN` is not specified) will start polling for Telegram client, if is absent will start webhooking
   - `COINMARKETCAP_TOKEN` — CoinMarketCap API token for currency conversion
+  - `DOMAIN` — domain that application is available on (neeeded for webhooks and API)

 ## config.json